mekeltensley/mekeltensley/README.md

 - 👋 Hi, I’m Mekel Tensley
-- 💙 I’m interested in building robust web applications using Python and Javascript.
+- 💙 I’m interested in building web applications using Python and JavaScript.
-- 🎨 I’m currently learning how to build build clean, responsive full stack web apps with outstanding functionality.
+- 🎨 Also, I’m currently learning how to integrate the cloud alongside my web development work.

 <!---
 📫 How to reach me: